UlisseWolf/Geology-Reservoir-Engineering-Captain-of-Industry/README.md

 is nothing to dynamically restrict at runtime — a pump that can only ever recognize one deposit type simply has no ambiguity to resolve.

-## Roadmap

-The following are reserved in the mod's naming and structure but not yet implemented:

-- Carbon capture and storage (CCS) via CO₂ injection into a depleted crude oil deposit — explored but intentionally deferred; see design notes for the trade-offs between a data-only, narrative-only version and a Harmony-based version that converts the deposit's underlying resource type.

 ## Compatibility

 This mod does not depend on any other mod.
 It is intended to be declared as a `mod_dependencies`